wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS-Extensions.md

 $ gem install cocoapods
 ```

-To integrate PowerAuth library into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate the PowerAuth library into your Xcode project using CocoaPods, specify it in your `Podfile`:
 ```ruby
 platform :ios, '11.0'